The earlier releases of Oracle Solaris used IP Filter as the firewall. In this release, PF is the only supported firewall.

 The following table compares the Oracle Solaris implementation of PF with IP Filter.
-Figure 4, Table 4, Differences Between OpenBSD PF and Oracle Solaris PF compares the Oracle Solaris implementation of PF with OpenBSD PF.
+Table 4, Differences Between OpenBSD PF and Oracle Solaris PF compares the Oracle Solaris implementation of PF with OpenBSD PF.

 The following table describes the differences between the OpenBSD implementation of PF and the Oracle Solaris version.
 For OpenBSD features that Oracle Solaris does not include, see Introduction to Packet Filter.

 For additional information, see Guidelines for Using Packet Filter in Oracle Solaris and Configuring the Firewall in Oracle Solaris.